|

 - The Last Quarter Moon:

-- A third-quarter moon sits at 3 o'clock on the phase dial,
+- This third-quarter moon sits at 3 o'clock on the phase dial,

 where the sun-Earth-moon angle is once again 90°, but this